griffithtp/windowpubsub/README.md

-localpubsub
+windowpubsub
 ===

-Simple pubsub lightweight library using Window event listener and storage event.
+Simple and lightweight Pub/Sub library using Window event listener and storage event with zero dependencies.

+This enable applications to subscribe to events across different windows or tabs.
+Some use cases are for shopping carts updates or theme switching.

 #### Subscribing
 `subscribe(topic, callbackFunction);`